hero media

 Discover ancient forest along the way.
 (Image: RBrand/DCCEEW)

-Organised by Blue Mountains Tourism (BMT), a not-for-profit body, the event responds to the growing demand for intentional, nature-driven experiences.
+Organised by Blue Mountains Tourism (BMT), a not-for-profit body, the event is also a response to the community seeking out more nature-based activities.
 “The Grand Cliff Top Race is about connecting people to place," says Blue Mountains Tourism General Manager Lou Clifton.
 “It’s an opportunity to experience one of NSW’s most spectacular escarpment walks while directly contributing to the sustainable future of the Blue Mountains visitor economy.
 Every entry gives back."

 Escarpment views on the Grand Cliff Top Walk